apostolisich/SmellDetectorMerger/README.md

 # SmellDetectorMerger

 SmellDetectorMerger is an Eclipse plug-in which uses a number of code smell detectors (some of which are products of research work) that detect different kinds of code smells.
 The tool then combines all the detected smells from the different detectors in a single view and displays them to the end user.
 For each smell the user can see its type, the affected element, as well as a list of names which corresponds to the detectors that spotted this specific smell.
+An export option is also supported in order to allow the user to export the detection results in a csv file if needed.

 In case the user is interested in getting results from a limited number of detectors, the tool provides this option via a Preference page in Eclipse.
 Also, the user can select whether they want to detect a specific code smell or all available smells.